Skip to content

 It’s often not desirable to display a custom data field everywhere and at all times.
 Sometimes you only want to display the custom data field on certain inspector tabs, or you only want to show it under certain conditions.
 For example, the number of tickets sold of an event are only important once the event has the status ‘Planned’, or a field that keeps track of the sizes of a resource is only useful for resources of type “Material”.

-The tables below are arranged per element type, and they offer an overview of the conditions that can be used to determine the visibility of a custom data field and the accompanying rules.
+The tables below are arranged per element type, and they offer an overview of the conditions that you can use to determine the visibility of a custom data field and the accompanying rules.

 Events§